 The California State Lottery began selling tickets in 1985 to fund public education.
 In addition to a variety of scratch-off games (“scratchers”), the lottery offers several draw games.
 These include in-state games like Fantasy 5, Daily 4, Daily 3, Daily Derby, Hot Spot, and the popular SuperLotto Plus.
 California also participates in the big multi-jurisdictional drawing games, Powerball and Mega Millions.
 Thanks to California state law, the prize amounts for both Powerball and Mega Millions are pari-mutuel, meaning in CA they differ from the fixed prizes available to players from other states.
 You must purchase California Lottery tickets at lottery retailers (i.e., no online sales).

 Sports betting is not yet among the legal gambling options in the state.
 Even so, there is significant interest in having California join the many other states who have legalized sports betting since the US Supreme Court lifted the federal ban on doing so in 2018.
 Those states include all three that border California, as Nevada, Arizona, and Oregon each have legal sports betting.
-Current sports betting proposals in CA cover both retail and online options, with California’s tribal casinos, card rooms, racetracks, and sports teams all interested in getting involved.
+Current sports betting proposals in CA cover both retail and online options.
+California’s tribal casinos and racetracks back Proposition 26, while operators such as DraftKings and FanDuel support Proposition 27.

 No, gambling online for real money is against California law.
 There are some exceptions, such as wagering on horse races online via advance deposit wagering and entering daily fantasy sports contests online.
 The only online casino games or online poker games Californians can play legally are on social and sweepstakes sites.

 Lawmakers proposed online poker bills every year from 2008-17, but none gained any traction.
 Online poker, as well as other forms of online gambling, seems like less of a priority right now as the focus has shifted toward possibly legalizing sports betting.